dewan-ahmed/dewan-ahmed.github.io/_posts/2023-04-10-identity-crisis-devrel.md

 When I take a strong position on developer advocates needing to be highly technical, I usually get three types of questions/comments:

 1. What about developer advocates who are more community focused?
+My response: Out of the 3Cs (code, content, community), what % of code and technical content are you producing?
+If the answer is "zero" or "very little", you're confusing developer advocates with community managers.
+Community management is super important role.
+But please use the proper title and don't use .

 2. Are you trying to gatekeep?
+My response: Not really but can you maintain quality of **anything** without gatekeeping?
+Even a pull request needs gatekeeping so why not DevRel?
+From a software engineer to a sales rep, there is clear and unified job description and expectations for every single role in tech industry; except DevRel!

 3. But..
 I have empathy for developers.
 Isn't that enough?

-Here's my response:
+My response:

-1. You're confusing developer advocates with community managers.
-Use the proper title and then you'll have the proper job description.
-2. Not really but can you maintain quality of **anything** without gatekeeping?
-Even a pull request needs gatekeeping so why not DevRel?
-From a software engineer to a sales rep, there is clear and unified job description and expectations for every single role in tech industry; except DevRel!
-3. And you're assuming that the other person competing for the role who is technical doesn't have empathy?
+And you're assuming that the other person competing for the role who is technical doesn't have empathy?